krisbock/mslearn-mlops-r/documentation/01-aml-job.md

 ## Instructions

-In the **src/model** folder, you'll find a Python script which reads CSV files from a folder and uses the data to train a classification model.
+In the **src/model** folder, you'll find an R script which reads CSV files from a folder and uses the data to train a classification model.
 In the **src** folder, you'll find a YAML file to define a job.
 There are values missing in the YAML file.
 It's up to you to complete it.

 - Create an Azure Machine Learning workspace and a compute instance.
 - Use the CLI (v2) to create a registered data asset with the following configuration: